An Introduction to DeFi

 Liquidity Pools

-Liquidity pools are groupings of tokens locked into smart contracts that facilitate token swaps and provide liquidity to DEXs and AMMs.
+Liquidity pool providers, such as Uniswap, are groupings of tokens locked into smart contracts that facilitate token swaps and provide liquidity to DEXs and AMMs.
 When you provide liquidity to a pool, you typically receive liquidity pool tokens (LP tokens) representing your share of the pool.
 When you eventually withdraw your assets from a liquidity pool, the difference between the value of the withdrawn assets and the initial cost basis may be subject to capital gains or losses.

 When providing liquidity to a pool, you receive LP tokens representing your share of the pool.
 The tax implications of liquidity pools arise when you withdraw your assets from the pool, as the difference between the value of the withdrawn assets and the initial cost basis may result in capital gains or losses.